New packing systems may help with the coming new world of domestic travel

 This video starts by telling travelers that they will need one hand free while moving through airports.
 Next, she consolidated bags so that there are no problems boarding.
 Packing cubes are preferred.
 Bring an extra battery power bank.
 Use an airline magazine or sunglasses to prop up cell phones.
 Bring your own headphones.
 Get cash from ATMs.
 Take photos of your passport and driver’s license.
+But, what about vaccine passports?
+We will soon have some answers.
+I hope.

 More tips.
 Pack socks in shoes.
 Roll socks.
 Wrap shoes in hotel shower caps.
 Use binder clips to keep headphone cords untangled and to protect razors.
 Pack emergency cash away.
 Take an empty water bottle.
 You get the idea.
 Watch and learn.